semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 2. Description of why this pattern was detected.
 For example: logic bug, introduces a security vulnerability, bad practice.
 3. An alternative that resolves the issue.
 For example: Use another function, validate data first, and discard the dangerous flag.

-For an example of a good rule message, see [this rule for Django's mark_safe()](https://github.com/returntocorp/semgrep-rules/blob/develop/python/django/security/audit/avoid-mark-safe.yaml).
+For an example of a good rule message, see: [this rule for Django's mark_safe](https://semgrep.dev/r?q=python.django.security.audit.avoid-mark-safe.avoid-mark-safe).

-:::note
+:::info
 'mark_safe()' is used to mark a string as *safe* for HTML output.
 This disables escaping and may expose the content to XSS attacks.
 Use 'django.utils.html.format_html()' to build HTML for rendering instead.
 :::